 … to the Queen Elizabeth Exhibition Haultain

-We are an active community association dedicated to promoting community spirit and enriching the quality of life in our neighbourhoods; Exhibition, Queen Elizabeth, and West Haultain.
+We are an active community association dedicated to promoting community spirit and enriching the quality of life in our neighbourhoods; Exhibition, Queen Elizabeth and West Haultain.
 Volunteers donate their ideas, effort and time to make the programs happen.
-We encourage the involvement of our community!
+We encourage your involvement in Your Community!
 A helping hand is always welcome.